Geopolitics of Capitalism State of Power 2025

 minutes read

-Geopolitical rivalry is reshaping our planet as reactionary nationalists take power.
+Geopolitical rivalry is reshaping our planet as reactionary nationalists take power and global tensions mount.
 Our 13th State of Power report explores whether this is the end of US imperialism and the beginning of a Chinese empire, the way nationalism is reshaping neoliberal globalisation, and the implications of a shifting global order for the vast majority of the world and for social movements fighting for justice.

 Average time to read: 120 minutes minutes